tensor-programming/rust_yew_todo_app/README.md

 $ cargo web start --target=wasm32-unknown-unknown
 ```

 ### Check out the Youtube Tutorial for this [Rust Tutorial](https://youtu.be/j8EnB7gkygw).
-Here is our [Youtube Channel](https://www.youtube.com/channel/UCYqCZOwHbnPwyjawKfE21wg) Subscribe for more content.
+Here is our [Youtube Channel](https://www.youtube.com/channel/UCYqCZOwHbnPwyjawKfE21wg) go ahead and subscribe for more content.

 ### Check out our blog at [tensor-programming.com](http://tensor-programming.com/).